KhizarWeb/focusable/README.md

 **Who is this plugin for exactly?**

-This plugin is for those who are unable to see focus ring on elements when navigating through due to having been removed intentionally by the theme.
+This plugin is for those who are unable to see focus ring on elements when navigating through due to having been removed by the theme developer.

 ## Changelog

+**1.2.0**

+- Fixed assets loading issues.

+**1.1.0**

+- Update outline color based on text color of the parent element.

 **1.0.0**